-On the south-east edge of the Evros region, next to the legendary river Evros and its Delta, the Church of Panagia Kosmosotira adorns the town of Feres and its imposing volume dominates the town centre.
-The historical course in time of Feres is identified with that of the Monastery having the same starting point in time.
+On the south-east edge of the Evros region, next to the legendary Evros River and its Delta, the Church of Panagia Kosmosotira adorns the town of Feres and its imposing size dominates the town centre.
+The historical course in time of Feres is identified with that of the Monastery, having the same starting point in time.

 The Monastery includes a fortress enclosure (walls, towers and gate) and a registered two-columned katholikon in the cruciform style and a five-dome roofing.
 The various frescoes are fine examples of 12th century art of the Constantinople School.
 In the northeast corner of the church there is an eagle–theme enclosed ceramic ornament.
 We don’t exactly know when the narthex was demolished.
 The central arch and the pre-chamber have been repaired at later times as well as the four struts on the outside.